brunopiato/MachineLearningEssay/README.md

 ---
 # Clustering Algorithms Results

 For the clusterization kind of algorithms I implemented K-Means and Affinity Propagation.
-These are not necessarily the recently most used algorithms for clustering, but they are the fundamentals from where one can study and understand clusterization problem solving and pattern recognizing.
+These are some of the basic algorithms that build the foundations from where one can study and understand clustering problem solving and pattern recognizing.

 ## Clustering Results